 If you choose to attend another college or university (including an IU campus other than Bloomington) or withdraw from IU, the scholarship is forfeited.

 In order to renew the scholarship, you must meet the following requirements:

 - Be enrolled full-time (12 or more credit hours) as a degree-seeking student on the Bloomington campus; waitlisted courses do not count toward official enrollment.

 - Maintain a cumulative program GPA of 3.0 at IU.

-- Complete successful participation in their assigned research work.
+- Complete successful participation in your assigned research work.